 Understanding the network protocol through its active participants

-There are currently four roles for nodes on Mantle network, namely Sequencers, Multi Party Computation (MPC) nodes, Rollup Verifiers, and Data Availability (DA) nodes.
+There are currently four roles for nodes on Mantle network, namely Sequencers, Threshold Signature Scheme (TSS) nodes, Rollup Verifiers/Replica Nodes, and Data Availability (DA) nodes.
 Here's a simple description of their responsibilities.

 - Receive and record transactions sent by users in real time

 - Rollup transactions to generate batches with execution state roots